Lemoncode/functional-javascript/04_libraries/00_ramda/19_debug_compositions/readme.md

 { page: '3', pageSize: '30', total: '120' }
 ```

-We can create a function that take cares of logging
+We can create a function that take care of logging

 ```diff
 +const log = tap(console.log);